 There are arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to service users at appropriate intervals.

-A range of audits, including clinical audits, are undertaken routinely and any actions identified for improvement are implemented into practice
+A range of audits are undertaken routinely and actions identified for improvement are implemented into practice

 Indicator E3

 There are robust systems in place to promote effective communication between service users, staff and other key stakeholders.